kubeshop/botkube-docs/docs/plugin/custom-executor.md

 ## Build plugin binaries

 Now it's time to build your plugin.
-For that purpose we will use GoReleaser.
+For that purpose, we will use GoReleaser.
 It simplifies building Go binaries for different architectures.
+The important thing is to produce the binaries for the architecture of the host platform where Botkube is running.
+Adjust the `goos`, `goarch`, and `goarm` properties based on your needs.

 :::note
 Instead of GoReleaser, you can use another tool of your choice.
-The important thing is to produce the binaries for the architecture of the host platform where Botkube is running.
 :::

 1. Create the GoReleaser configuration file: